What exactly is a severance tax?

 The Alabama Surface Mining Commission regulates all underground and surface mining operations in Alabama.
-For information relating to obtaining permit and licenses and mining locations, please visit ASMC website at http://www.surface-mining.state.al.us/ .
+For information relating to obtaining a permit and licenses and mining locations, please visit ASMC’s website at http://www.surface-mining.state.al.us/ .

 What is the tax rate?

-All coal severed within in Alabama is taxed at $0.335 per ton (a $0.135 per ton tax rate and $0.20 per ton tax rate).
+All coal severed within Alabama is taxed at $0.335 per ton (a $0.135 per ton tax rate and $0.20 per ton tax rate).
 Effective Aug.
 1, 2017, the additional tax rates for coal severed in Alabama are $0.025 per ton on underground mining and $0.05 per ton on surface mining.
-Note: The additional tax will expire two years after its effective date.
+Note: The additional tax expired on August 1, 2019.

-Who receives the proceeds that are collected from the additional cola severance tax on surface or underground mining?
+Who receives the proceeds that are collected from the additional coal severance tax on surface or underground mining?

 The revenue collected from the additional taxes will be disbursed directly to the Alabama Surface Mining Commission.